 by Phyllis Irene Radford

 Policemen and courts are supposed to be above corruption.
-Aren’t they?
-We know that Hollywood takes liberties with police shows and depicts rogue cops faking evidence to bring low a criminal who didn’t commit that crime but did commit others which can’t be proven.
+Aren’t they? (this was written before the massive protests of spring and summer of 2020) We know that Hollywood takes liberties with police shows and depicts rogue cops faking evidence to bring low a criminal who didn’t commit that crime but did commit others which can’t be proven.
 Or how about the DA who has a grudge against his ex-wife’s new boyfriend and invents a case against him?

 All fiction, of course.
 Isn’t it?

 We can pretend this doesn’t happen and didn’t have a long standing precedent that King John and his barons tried to correct.
 Did they succeed?

 38. No bailiff for the future shall, upon his own unsupported complaint, put any one to his “law,” without credible witnesses brought for this purpose.

 You have to have evidence that a crime was committed and evidence or credible testimony that the accused committed the crime.
 That’s the way the system is supposed to work.

 39. No freeman shall be taken or imprisoned or disseised or exiled or in any way destroyed, nor will we go upon him nor send upon him, except by the lawful judgment of his peers or by the law of the land.

 A few weeks ago in episode #14 we discussed William de Briouze whose only crime seemed to be earning the king’s displeasure.
 He went into exile and lost everything.
 His wife and son disappeared, probably into an oubliette.